Crazy Frog to return with a new single next month

 The official video for Crazy Frog’s ‘Axel F’ single was uploaded to the streaming platform in June 2009.
 It has since registered 3.1billion views and is the 19th most popular clip in YouTube’s history.

-Explaining that the “ringtone is completely dead”, Boss hopes that the track will cross over to a new generation on TikTok.
+Explaining that the “ringtone is completely dead”, Boss hopes that the new track will cross over to a younger generation on TikTok.

 “When we started Crazy Frog, there was no TikTok, it didn’t exist,” he said.
 “But right now TikTok is super important.
 It’s basically the number one platform for people to share new music and funny things connected with music.”